 Why Loose Parts?

-The versatility of loose parts provides children with virtually endless ways to use materials.
-Access to loose parts during play and exploration aids in the following:
+The versatility of these materials provides children with virtually endless ways to create.
+Access to a variety of transient materials during play and exploration aids in the following:

 - Problem Solving